Parsaeffatravesh/Trenatest/replit.md

-# Trenatest Trading Dashboard
+# Trenatest User Dashboard

 ## Overview

-A professional trading terminal UI built with Next.js 14 (App Router), TypeScript, and Tailwind CSS.
-The application provides real-time market data visualization, order management, portfolio tracking, and a competition/gamification layer for traders.
-It supports dual-language (English/Persian) with RTL layout, dark/light themes, and is designed for both desktop and mobile experiences.
+A user dashboard panel built with Next.js 14 (App Router), TypeScript, and Tailwind CSS.
+The application provides competition management, user profile, and dashboard features.
+It supports Persian language with RTL layout, dark/light themes, and is designed for both desktop and mobile experiences.

 ## User Preferences